RMSolo 2016 Supplemental Rules

 Changes to Supplemental Rules

-Supplemental Rules will be approved by the active Chief’s Team, and published by the Solo Chair(s) prior to the start of the Summer Points Season.
+Supplemental Rules will be approved by the active Chiefs Team, and published by the Solo Chair(s) prior to the first points event of the Championship Series. “mid-season” rules changes may be made to resolve a safety issue, or if deemed to be for the good of the sport.
 Changes to the supplemental rules will be voted on (in person or electronically) by the Chiefs Team.
 A simple majority of those voting will determine the acceptance of any change.